OlaaafEngine/Olaaaf/README.md

 # Olaaaf
-A general adaptation prototype based on belief revision
+A prototype for belief revision and general revision-based adaptation